Best Satellite Internet Providers for 2023

 And while Viasat’s satellite tech is nothing to sneeze at, data transfer remains satellite internet’s biggest frustration—and Viasat’s not immune.
 Since data travels out of the stratosphere and back, there’s latency, or lag.
 Streaming HD movies or gaming over satellite internet can make you feel like you’re in the dial-up ’90s (ask your parents—or go watch Captain Marvel again).

-While four of Viasat’s five satellite internet plans are labeled “unlimited,” you still need to watch your data usage.
+Viasat employs data caps, so you need to watch your data usage.
 When your consumption hits a certain amount, your data will be “prioritized” behind that of other subscribers—meaning the subscribers who bought the more expensive plans—to alleviate network congestion.
 Viasat won’t charge you for overages, but know that “unlimited” still has its limits.

 Also, even though you have to lock in the price with a two-year service contract, Viasat will bump up your monthly fee after three months.
-The Unlimited Platinum 100 plan, already pricey at $150 a month initially, will go up to $200 a month after 90 days, for example.
+The Choice 100/500 GB plan, already pricey at $199.99 a month initially, will go up to $299.99 a month after 90 days, for example.

 Still, we’ve selected Viasat for best overall because it beats out HughesNet for speed and bang-for-your buck.
 And unlike Starlink, Viasat is a well-established, fully-functional satellite internet provider, and you can get it almost anywhere in the US.